imgproxy/imgproxy/README.md

 ## License

-Imgproxy is licensed under the MIT license.
+imgproxy is licensed under the MIT license.

 See LICENSE for the full license text.